Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 Acute Stage (First 24-48 hours) | – Facial drooping/numbness – Arm / leg weakness or numbness (one side) – Speech difficulty / slurring – Vision problems – Dizziness / balance problems – Severe headache – Flaccid paralysis (complete loss of movement) on affected side. – Decreased sensations like touch and temperature on affected side. – Confusion or difficulty understanding speech.- Loss of consciousness (not always). |

-Imagine the first part of a stroke like this: it’s when something messes with the blood flow in your brain.
+Imagine the first part like this: it’s when something messes with the blood flow in your brain.
 Think of it as a sudden roadblock on your brain’s highways.
-The usual suspect, ischemic strokes, occur when a blood clot stops an artery, cutting off the oxygen supply.
+The usual suspect, ischemic, occur when a blood clot stops an artery, cutting off the oxygen supply.
 This starting point is super important, and spotting the early signs is crucial for getting help fast.
 If you or someone nearby experiences sudden weird feelings, gets confused, has difficulty talking, or shows other out-of-the-ordinary signs, don’t hesitate – dial for help right away.
 Every second counts!

 While there’s no one-size-fits-all answer, here’s a breakdown of foods to steer clear of: